ChloeDawn/DogBiscuit/README.md

 # DogBiscuit
-A mod for Minecraft that adds a dog biscuit
+A mod for Minecraft that adds a dog biscuit that can be used to tame and heal wolves